Skip to content

 async def expire_due(self) -> None:

-"""Walk active sessions and tasks; expire ones past their TTL.
+"""Walk active channels and tasks; expire ones past their TTL.

 """